-The U.S. Navy christened the future USS John Basilone (DDG-122) during a 10:30 a.m.
-EDT ceremony on Saturday, June 18, at General Dynamics Bath Iron Works in Bath, Maine.
+The U.S. Navy christened the future USS Harvey C. Barnum Jr. (DDG-124) during a 10:30 a.m.
+EDT ceremony on Saturday, July 29, at General Dynamics Bath Iron Works in Bath, Maine.

 Arleigh Burke-class destroyers are the backbone of the U.S. Navy’s surface fleet, providing protection to America around the globe.
 These highly capable, multi-mission ships conduct various operations, from peacetime presence to national security, providing a wide range of warfighting capabilities in multi-threat air, surface, and subsurface domains.
 These elements of seapower enable the Navy to defend American prosperity and prevent future conflict abroad.

 |Beam – Waterline||59 feet/18 m|